dotnet/orleans/src/Documentation/Advanced-Concepts/Transactions.md

 ### Transaction Manager

-Orleans transactions requires a transaction manager which is authoritative on the state of a transaction.
+Orleans transactions requires a transaction manager, which is the authoritative source of information about the state of a transaction.
 Currently, the transaction manager is run within the cluster and must be configured.
 This can be programmatically configured on the silo host builder using UseInClusterTransactionManager and TransactionsConfiguration.

 The TransactionsConfiguration contains the following configurable values:
 * TransactionIdAllocationBatchSize - To avoid a storage call on every transaction start, transaction Ids are allocated in batches.
-This is the number of new transaction Ids allocated per transaction Id generation request (storage call).
+This is the number of new transaction Ids allocated per transaction Id generation request (which does a storage call).
-* AvailableTransactionIdThreshold - A new batch of transaction Ids will be automatically allocated if the available ids drop below this threshold.
+* AvailableTransactionIdThreshold - A new batch of transaction Ids will be automatically allocated if the number of available ids drops below this threshold.
 * TransactionRecordPreservationDuration - How long to preserve a transaction record in the TM memory after the transaction has completed.
 This is used to answer queries about the outcome of the transaction.

-It is suggested that you use the defaults for these values unless they demonstrate themselves as insufficient.
+It is suggested that you use the defaults for these values unless you have evidence they are insufficient.

 ### Transaction Log

 The transaction manager must persist transaction results for recoverability purposes.
 To support a range of backend storage solutions an abstraction has been provided for log storage.
-We currently support an azure storage version of the log storage, and an in-memory version for development and test purposes.
+We currently support an Azure storage version of the log storage, and an in-memory version for development and test purposes.
 This can be programmatically configured on the silo host builder using UseAzureTransactionLog or UseInMemoryTransactionLog.

 ### Transactional State

-To support various transactional storage patterns the grain facing interface and supporting logic is pluggable.
+To support various transactional storage patterns, the grain-facing interface and supporting logic is pluggable.
 We currently only support ITransactionalState.
 This can be programmatically enabled on the silo host builder using UseTransactionalState.
-To use a transactional state, a storage provider needs also be configured.
+To use a transactional state, a storage provider also needs to be configured.

 Example: